 The electrical resistance of the SEU can be customized by varying the spiral width.
 SEU Starbars can range from high resistance to low resistance.
-The electrical resistance can be as high as the SER (spiral element with return) and as low as the RR (rammed type) non-spiral Starbar.
+The electrical resistance can be as high as the SER (spiral element with return) and as low as the RR non-spiral rod type Starbar.
 There are further limits based on the size of the SEU.